Way back when I worked at Pepsi, we used to run a Flash Sale ever another weekend on close-dated pop...

 When putting together your Flash Sale, make sure to put a time limit in place.

 In thinking about the question, "How long do flash sales last?"
-You want to take one very important thing into consideration...
+You want to consider one very important thing...
 How long it's going to take folks to find out about your offer.

 We've found that 3 days works the best for digital products, physical products, and software.
 If you're promoting a service, you might need a little longer.